-- 3.12.1 There has been no significant growth in road structures assets in the last five years.
-There are a small number of additional structures coming online, mostly minor culvert structures as part of housing developments with roads submitted for adoption.
-A new structure supporting the A1 is now complete and in operation as part of the QMU/A1 junction improvement scheme.
-A new build underpass on the B6368 at Howden has been given planning permission and is due to be built this autumn.
-Although under an adopted road, this asset will remain privately owned and maintained by the landowner.
-This structure designed and built to DMRB (adoptable) standards and for imposed loading as specified by ELC and will be added to ELC's general inspection programme. - 3.12.2 The service life of structures asset is generally significantly longer than other road assets and may only require cyclic, damage corrections or localised interventions.
-Complete asset replacement is rare, typically one bridge a year. - 3.12.3 The annualised depreciation of the structures assets is calculated to be £737,791 (2019 estimate). - 3.12.4 An assessment of Structures Options provides an overview of potential strategies.
-It is recommended that East Lothian Council adopt Option 1: current level of investment £250,000 per annum.
+- 3.12.1 There has been no significant growth in Road structures assets in the last five years.
+There are a small number of additional structures coming online; mostly minor culvert structures as part of housing developments with roads submitted for adoption.
+Two new build underpasses on the B6368 at Howden have been constructed.
+The structures are privately owned, with design and construction funded by the landowner.
+Although under an adopted road, these assets are and will remain privately owned and maintained by the landowner.
+The structures are designed and built to DMRB (adoptable) standards and for imposed loading as specified by ELC.
+The structures will be added to ELC's General Inspection programme and noted on our database - 3.12.2 The service life of structure assets is generally significantly longer than other road assets and may only require cyclic, damage corrections or localised interventions.
+Complete asset replacement is rare, typically one bridge a year. - 3.12.3 The Annualised Depreciation of the structures assets is calculated to be £759,924 (2020 estimate).

+3.12.4 An assessment of Structures Options provides an overview of potential strategies.
+It is recommended that East Lothian Council adopt Option 1-Current Level of Investment £250,000 per annum.